mamba-org/micromamba-docker/docs/development.rst

 Road map
 --------

-The current road map for expanding the number of base images and supported shells is as follows:
+Community members are welcomed and encouraged to propose development work that supports their needs.

+The image maintainers are currently working on or planning to work on:

 #.
-Add non-Debian based distributions that have community interest
+Adding non-Debian based distributions that have community interest

    * Add ``public.ecr.aws/amazonlinux/amazonlinux:2023`` as a base image

 #.
-Add support for non-``bash`` shells based on community interest

-The build and test infrastructure will need to be altered to support additional base images such that automated test and build occur for all images produced.
+Better supporting conda environment activation when using
+   ``apptainer``/``singularity``

+#.
+Improved caching during our image builds such that image digests only are
+   modified by pull requests that alter the image.
+Documentation changes should not result in new image digests.

 Policies
 --------

 #.
+No additional programs or packages are installed into the parent images
+   except for those required by ``micromamba``, our helper scripts, and ``glibc`` (as conda packges generally have a dependency on ``glibc``).
+   We aim to keep our images small and limit our dependencies.

+#.
 Entrypoint script should not write to files in the home directory.
 On some
-   container execution systems, the host home directory is automatically mounted and we don't want to mess up or pollute the home directory on the host system.
+   container execution systems, such as ``appatainer``, the host home directory is automatically mounted and we don't want to mess up or pollute the home directory on the host system.

+#.
+We do not update any packages within the parent images (ie, we do not
+   ``apt-get update`` or similar).